-I have attended MWW every year since, and I can’t recommend it enough.
-It is a wonderful group of people, who are passionate about writing and publishing and supporting one another.
+I have attended MWW every year since.
 I have made several good writer friends over the years, and I met almost all of them at MWW.
 I also credit MWW with helping me improve my craft.
 I have great hope that MWW can recover from their recent missteps, and return in 2019 stronger than ever.

-After several years of querying and pitching agents on first The Swiss Conspiracy and later Gray Paree, and getting several personalized rejections, some complimentary–writers understand that a non-form rejection is an almost positive thing–in October 2016 I released In a Safe Town under the Warfleigh Publishing label, and followed it with The Jade Dragon in June 2017 and Hidden Among Us in June 2018.
+After several years of querying and pitching agents on first The Swiss Conspiracy and later Gray Paree, and getting several personalized rejections, some complimentary–in October 2016 I released In a Safe Town under the Warfleigh Publishing label, and followed it with The Jade Dragon in June 2017 and Hidden Among Us in June 2018.
 All are available from Amazon, and The Jade Dragon is also available at Barnes & Noble or anywhere books are sold.

 To find out when my next book comes out and access exclusive free content, please click here to sign up for my monthly newsletter.